 - 4 pita bread suggest small or flatbread, approx, to serve

-- 1 tbsp pine nuts toasted
+- 1 tablespoon pine nuts toasted

-- 1/2 tbsp chopped parsley (finely chopped)
+- ½ tablespoon chopped parsley (finely chopped)

 Marinading chicken (ahead of time)

 - Put the chicken in a bowl, box or freezer bag big enough to hold it all.
 Mix together the marinade ingredients (oil, lemon, sumac, allspice, cumin and cinnamon) and pour them over the chicken.
 Toss to coat then cover and refrigerate at least a couple hours, but ideally overnight (not longer than 24 hours).